 Financial control.
 Most will control you financially, they’ll either become dependent on you and suck you dry, get you into heaps of debt, some taking loans in your name without you knowing, or they’ll get you to give up your home and your job, so you’ve nowhere to go.

-Narcissists believe they are entitled, their mindset is.
+Narcissists believe they are entitled.
+Their mindset is.
 “What’s yours is mine, what’s mines my own, and if I give you something that’s still mine.”

 Lack of knowledge.
-Not knowing what we are indeed dealing with and who they truly are, believing we can help them and make it work, get back to what we had In the beginnings, while they slowly sink us and leave us confused.
+Not knowing what we are indeed dealing with and who they truly are, believing we can help them and make it work, get back to what we had In the beginning, while they slowly sink us and leave us confused.
 It’s hard enough for those who’ve lived it to understand it, and it’s even harder if you’ve never seen it before.

-Reactive abuse, if they’ve prodded and poked and chipped away at you, even the best of people have their limit if you’ve reacted it’s hard not to blame yourself.
+Reactive abuse, if they’ve prodded and poked and chipped away at you, even the best of people have their limit.
+If you’ve reacted, it’s hard not to blame yourself.
 They may have also filmed it to use it against you.
 The narcissist relies on your reactions so they can twist the story.